owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 Digging Deeper
 --------------

-This workshop is based on the video series from Haskell at Work, including four videos corresponding to the parts in the workshop:
+This workshop is based on the video series from Haskell at Work:

 1. `Data Structures <https://haskell-at-work.com/episodes/2018-01-19-domain-modelling-with-haskell-data-structures.html>`_
 1. `Generalizing with Foldable and Traversable <https://haskell-at-work.com/episodes/2018-01-22-domain-modelling-with-haskell-generalizing-with-foldable-and-traversable.html>`_
 1. `Accumulating with WriterT <https://haskell-at-work.com/episodes/2018-02-02-domain-modelling-with-haskell-accumulating-with-writert.html>`_
 1. `Factoring Out Recursion <https://haskell-at-work.com/episodes/2018-02-11-domain-modelling-with-haskell-factoring-out-recursion.html>`_

-If you want to explore further, I can recommend checking out those videos and the show notes.
+**Parts 2-4 have not been added to this workshop yet.** If you want to explore further, I can recommend checking out those videos and the show notes.
 Also, the full source code for the videos is available at https://github.com/haskell-at-work/domain-modelling-with-haskell.